 Language & Life

-I've called this home page Language & Life because I've found that sensitivity to the nuances of language, and respect for its power, tend to generate the most meaningful and lasting insights into our diverse and complex world.
+I've called this home page Language & Life because I've found that sensitivity to the nuances of language, and awareness of its powerful effects, tend to generate the most meaningful and lasting insights into our diverse and complex world.

 If you feel that we might usefully share ideas or collaborate in some way, please don't be shy about reaching out.
 Send me an email or connect via LinkedIn, indicating that you've looked at this site.